johntrogan/defender-docs/defender-endpoint/mac-device-control-jamf.md

 ### Step 1: Creating a JSON policy

 Device Control on Mac is defined through a JSON policy.
 This policy should have the appropriate groups, rules, and settings defined to tailor specific customer conditions.
 For example, some enterprise organizations might need to block all removable media devices entirely, while others might have specific exceptions for a vendor or serial number.
-Microsoft has a [local Github repository](https://github.com/microsoft/mdatp-devicecontrol/tree/main/macOS/policy/samples"https://github.com/microsoft/mdatp-devicecontrol/tree/main/macos/policy/samples") that can be utilized as building blocks to assist enterprises in building their policies.
+Microsoft has a [local GitHub repository](https://github.com/microsoft/mdatp-devicecontrol/tree/main/macOS/policy/samples"https://github.com/microsoft/mdatp-devicecontrol/tree/main/macos/policy/samples") that you can use to build your policies.

 For more information about settings, rules, and groups, see [Device Control for macOS](mac-device-control-overview.md).

 ### Step 2: Validating a JSON policy

-Enterprises need to validate their JSON policies after it has been created to ensure there are no syntax or configuration errors.
-The schema for device control policies that is used can be [located here](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json"https://github.com/microsoft/mdatp-devicecontrol/blob/main/macos/policy/device_control_policy_schema.json").
-The Defender application has a built in functionality to compare provided JSON to the defined schema.
+You must validate your JSON policy after it's created to ensure there are no syntax or configuration errors.
+A schema for device control policies is available in [our GitHub repository](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json"https://github.com/microsoft/mdatp-devicecontrol/blob/main/macos/policy/device_control_policy_schema.json").
+The Defender for Endpoint application has built-in functionality to compare your JSON to the defined schema.

-- Save your configuration on a local device as a .json file
+1. Save your configuration on a local device as a `.json` file.

-- Ensure you have access to "mdatp" commands.
-If your device is already onboarded then you will have this functionality.
+2. Ensure you have access to `mdatp` commands.
+If your device is already onboarded, then you should have this functionality.

-- Run **mdatp device-control policy validate --path <pathtojson>**
+3. Run `mdatp device-control policy validate --path <pathtojson>`.

-### Step 3: Update MDE Preferences Schema
+### Step 3: Update your Defender for Endpoint preferences Schema

-The [MDE Preferences schema](https://github.com/microsoft/mdatp-xplat/blob/master/macos/schema/schema.json) is updated to include the new `deviceControl/policy` key.
+The [Defender for Endpoint preferences schema](https://github.com/microsoft/mdatp-xplat/blob/master/macos/schema/schema.json) is updated to include the new `deviceControl/policy` key.
 The existing MDE Preferences configuration profile should be updated to use the new schema file's content.

 :::image type="content" source="media/macos-device-control-jamf-mde-preferences-schema.png" alt-text="Shows where to edit the Microsoft Defender for Endpoint Preferences Schema to update." lightbox="media/macos-device-control-jamf-mde-preferences-schema.png":::